mplpl/unrar_test/README.md

 # Automatic black-box testing suite for unrar_amiga

 This package contains a set of test rar files with various content as well as test script.
+The package was made to standardize and simplify tests of software from this repo: https://github.com/mplpl/unrar_amiga

 In total there are more than 50 tests, including test for extracting from:
 * archives with files and directories
 * archives with excrypted files